How is each train operator affected by the latest rail strikes?

 – Chiltern Railways

-There will be one train per hour in both directions between London Marylebone and each of Aylesbury via High Wycombe; Banbury; and Oxford Parkway.
+There is one train per hour in both directions between London Marylebone and each of Aylesbury via High Wycombe; Banbury; and Oxford Parkway.

-The same frequency will be in place between Aylesbury Vale Parkway and Amersham.
+The same frequency is in place between Aylesbury Vale Parkway and Amersham.

 – CrossCountry

-No direct services will run to and from Birmingham New Street and these locations: Penzance via Bristol Temple Meads and Plymouth; Cardiff Central; Stansted Airport via Peterborough and Cambridge; and Nottingham.
+No direct services are running to and from Birmingham New Street and these locations: Penzance via Bristol Temple Meads and Plymouth; Cardiff Central; Stansted Airport via Peterborough and Cambridge; and Nottingham.

 – East Midlands Railway

-Just one train per hour will run in each direction between London St Pancras and each of Corby, Nottingham and Sheffield.
+Just one train per hour is running in each direction between London St Pancras and each of Corby, Nottingham and Sheffield.

 – Gatwick Express

-Services will be suspended.
+Services are suspended.
 Passengers travelling to or from Gatwick Airport can use Southern and Thameslink trains.

 – Grand Central

-Just three trains in each direction will run between London King’s Cross and Northallerton, and two between London King’s Cross and Wakefield Kirkgate.
+Just three trains in each direction are running between London King’s Cross and Northallerton, and two between King’s Cross and Wakefield Kirkgate.

 – Great Northern

-There will be very few trains, with no services east of Ely to King’s Lynn.
+There are very few trains, with no services east of Ely to King’s Lynn.

 – Great Western Railway

-Only a very limited service will run, such as between London Paddington and Bristol, Cardiff, Oxford and Plymouth.
+Only a very limited service is running, such as between London Paddington and Bristol, Cardiff, Oxford and Plymouth.

 – Greater Anglia

-On strike days, the company will not run any trains on its regional and branch lines.
+The company is not running any trains on its regional and branch lines.

-Only a very limited service will operate on some routes to and from London Liverpool Street.
+Only a very limited service is operating on some routes to and from London Liverpool Street.

 – Heathrow Express